-Exercised-induced asthma is a narrowing of the airways in the lungs that is triggered by strenuous exercise.
-It causes shortness of breath, wheezing, coughing and other symptoms during or after exercise.
+Exercise-induced asthma is when the airways narrow or squeeze during hard physical activity.
+It causes shortness of breath, wheezing, coughing, and other symptoms during or after exercise.

 When to see a doctor

 See your health care provider if you have symptoms of exercise-induced bronchoconstriction.
 A few conditions can cause similar symptoms, so it's important to get a diagnosis as soon as you can.